What is KYC for Companies(KYB)?

 How to fill company KYC form?

-- Go to the MCA website and login to your account.
+Step1: Visit the MCA (Ministry of Corporate Affairs) website and log in to your account.

 What companies need KYC?